pingcap/docs-cn/upgrade-tidb-using-tiup.md

 + If the result is "All Regions are healthy", all Regions in the current cluster are healthy and you can continue the upgrade.
 + If the result is "Regions are not fully healthy: m miss-peer, n pending-peer" with the "Please fix unhealthy regions before other operations." prompt, some Regions in the current cluster are abnormal.
 You need to troubleshoot the anomalies until the check result becomes "All Regions are healthy".
 Then you can continue the upgrade.

-### Step 5: Check the DDL and backup status of the cluster

-To avoid undefined behaviors or other unexpected problems during the upgrade, it is recommended to check the following items before the upgrade.

-- Cluster DDLs: It is recommended to execute the [`ADMIN SHOW DDL`](/sql-statements/sql-statement-admin-show-ddl.md) statement to check whether there is an ongoing DDL job.
-If yes, wait for its execution or cancel it by executing the [`ADMIN CANCEL DDL`](/sql-statements/sql-statement-admin-cancel-ddl.md) statement before performing an upgrade.
-- Cluster backup: It is recommended to execute the [`SHOW [BACKUPS|RESTORES]`](/sql-statements/sql-statement-show-backups.md) statement to check whether there is an ongoing backup or restore task in the cluster.
-If yes, wait for its completion before performing an upgrade.

 ## Upgrade the TiDB cluster